MerlijnVH/merlijnvanholder.com/content/posts/tactical-rpg-prototype/index.md

 ![Prototype](media/tactical-rpg-prototype-02.gif)
 _A visualization of raycasting downwards per grid cell and placing a node._

-These nodes serve as foundation the rest of the game logic.
-They enable A* pathfinding between points and allow the game check whether a character can attack another by inspecting surrounding nodes.
+These nodes serve as foundation for the rest of the game logic.
+They enable A* pathfinding between points and allow the game check whether a character can attack by inspecting surrounding nodes.

 If I find some time next week, I'd love to create some graphics and add more features.
 For now, it's just a prototype.